-I had left over roasted sweet potato lying in the fridge and I wanted to make good use of it.
+I had leftover roasted sweet potato lying in the fridge and I wanted to make good use of it.
 The thought of making chaat or eating it with sprinkled cinnamon, brown sugar/honey was not appealing.
-The other day I made flat bread (rotis) out of it and enjoyed eating them all myself.
-So I finally embarked on the idea of trying focaccia with roasted sweet potato and fresh rosemary.
+The other day I made flat bread (rotis) out of it and enjoyed eating them all.
+Some different and unique was what I wanted to try out and I could think of nothing but my dear old focaccia but this time with roasted sweet potato and fresh rosemary.
 I imagined the taste in my mind – the sweet focaccia bread with the rosemary flavour combined with fresh vegetable toppings – will definitely be a success!
 So I tweaked my recipe for regular focaccia a bit by adding egg and increasing the flour quantity and lo and behold, it worked out very well.

 4- 41/2 cups all purpose flour